expfactory/expfactory/docs/pages/1-generate.md

 We've [provided an image](https://hub.docker.com/r/vanessa/expfactory-builder) that will generate a Dockerfile, and from it you can build your Docker image.
 We don't build the image within the same container for the explicit purpose that you should keep a copy of the recipe Dockerfile at hand.
-The basic usage is to run the image, and you will see output from the expfactory build tool inside:
+The basic usage is to run the image, and you can either build, test, or list.

 ```
 $ docker run vanessa/expfactory-builder

 Usage:

+          docker run vanessa/expfactory-builder list
-docker run vanessa/expfactory-builder experiment-one experiment-two ...
+          docker run vanessa/expfactory-builder build experiment-one experiment-two ...
-Expfactory Version: 3.0
-usage: expfactory build [-h] [--recipe] --output OUTPUT [--studyid STUDYID]
-                        [--database {fllesystem}]
-                        experiments [experiments ...]

-positional arguments:
-  experiments           experiments to build in image

-optional arguments:
-  -h, --help            show this help message and exit
-  --output OUTPUT, -o OUTPUT
-                        output name for Dockerfile
-  --studyid STUDYID     study id for saving database
-  --database {fllesystem}
-                        database for application (default filesystem)
+          docker run -v experiments:/scif/apps vanessa/expfactory-builder test
+          docker run -v $PWD/_library:/scif/apps vanessa/expfactory-builder test-contribution
 ```

-You actually **don't** want to edit the recipe output file, since this happens inside the container (and you map a folder of your choice to it.)
-The others, however, you can modify.
+We will discuss each of these commands in more detail.

 ## Experiment Selection
 The first we've already used, and it's the only required argument.
 We need to give the